InjectiveLabs/docs/source/includes/_derivativesrpc.md

 ## Markets

-Get a list of derivative markets
+Get a list of derivative markets.

 ### Request Parameters